Seth Rogen’s ‘An American Pickle’ is the first movie that understands how I feel about seltzer

 Of course, seltzer has a long history, which is every bit as rich as seltzer is plain—and some of it intersects with the film’s historical portrayal of the bubbly beverage.

 According to Barry Joseph’s 2018 tome, Seltzertopia: The Extraordinary Story of an Ordinary Drink, sparkling water from natural springs was deemed to have medicinal value as far back as ancient Greece.
 The modern appreciation for seltzer, however, starts in the 1700s when Europeans began to build spas around areas with naturally carbonated water.
-(The term itself is derived from a brand of the drink native to the “Selter” springs of Niederselters, Germany.)

-Once chemists figured out how to artificially carbonate water themselves, seltzer began its leap from spa staple to drugstore soda fountain filler.
+(The term, “seltzer,” itself is derived from a brand of the drink native to the “Selter” springs of Niederselters, Germany.)
+Once chemists figured out how to artificially carbonate water, seltzer began its leap from spa staple to drugstore soda fountain filler in the following century.

 Although the popular Polar seltzer was founded in America during the 1880s, it wasn’t until the massive influx of Eastern European immigrants (like Herschel) arrived around the turn of the century that seltzer became as hot a commodity here as it was around the world.

-An American Pickle is accurate in making seltzer a high-demand commodity in Jewish-heavy areas, which is how it acquired the nickname “Jewish champagne” in real life.
-However, seltzer would not have been the prohibitive luxury item in 1919 that it’s presented as in the film.
+An American Pickle is accurate in making seltzer a high-demand commodity in Jewish-heavy areas, which is how it acquired the nickname “Jewish champagne.”
+However, seltzer would not have been the prohibitive luxury item in 1919 that it’s depicted as in the film.

 So, An American Pickle is not entirely serious in its portrayal of how much seltzer was valued by society.
-If you ask me, though, the film’s portrayal of how much Herschel values the stuff is spot-on.
+If you ask me, though, its portrayal of how much Herschel values the stuff is spot-on.

-Hopefully, now that this movie is out in the world, it will give viewers who are used to seeing seltzer from the unimpressed eyes of great-grandson Ben Greenbaum the opportunity to see it through the eyes of Herschel—with wonder and whimsy.
+Hopefully, now that this movie is out in the world, it will give viewers who are used to seeing seltzer from the unimpressed eyes of great-grandson Ben the opportunity to see it through the eyes of Herschel—with wonder and whimsy.

 Let the bubbles freak out your tongue.
 Embrace the stomach-settling quench of it all.
 Belch conspicuously, if and when you must.
 But never get so jaded as to forget that miracles do exist, and sometimes you’re fortunate enough to get to drink them.